 Guy Kawasaki is a founding partner and entrepreneur-in-residence at Garage Technology Ventures.
 He is also the co-founder of Alltop.com, an “online magazine rack” of popular topics on the web.
-Previously, he was an Apple Fellow at Apple Computer, Inc. Guy is the author of ten books including Reality Check, The Art of the Start, Rules for Revolutionaries, How to Drive Your Competition Crazy, Selling the Dream, and The Macintosh Way.
-Guy's latest book, What the Plus!
-Google+ for the Rest of Us, shares his love of Google+ and what makes it so special.
+Previously, he was an Apple Fellow at Apple Computer, Inc. Guy is the author of twelve books including Reality Check, The Art of the Start, Rules for Revolutionaries, How to Drive Your Competition Crazy, Selling the Dream, and The Macintosh Way.
+Guy's latest book, APE: Author, Publisher, Entrepreneur — How to Publish a Book, shares his love of writing and gives the steps to self-publish your own book.
 He has a BA from Stanford University and an MBA from UCLA as well as an honorary doctorate from Babson College.

 @GuyKawasaki - gotta say, I just love your writing style.
 This was a great 12 Most post, and I appreciate the further insight into Jobs.
 I greatly appreciated #1 and #2, I do believe in expressing Value vs becoming a commodity that can lose on Price, and I agree on your adjustment of his hiring policy - that you should always strive to hire people better than yourself.
 Then mentor them so they blend their superior skills with the experience you bring to the table.

 And we should always strive to be in that top right "leader" quadrant!

 I love the first 1.
 It's refreshing to know that "experts are clueless" folks.
 At least they're not perfect but just any ordinary mortal like you and I. It's so easy to advise than "do" it. http://www.callbox.com.sg/